A new approach for the analysis of evolution partial differential equations on a finite interval: The Heat Equation

 \begin{remark} An alternative but equivalent way to the above decomposition is to subtract from the original interval problem \eqref{u-fi-ibvp} the problem on the positive half-line $(0, \infty)$ with initial datum $U_0$, forcing $F$ and Dirichlet datum $g_0$ at $x=0$.
 The conditions resulting from this reduction are entirely analogous to \eqref{ab-cond}. \end{remark}

 In view of the decomposition \eqref{fi-hl-dec-i}, the analysis of the reduced interval problem \eqref{q-fi-ibvp} --- and, in turn (as explained earlier), of the full interval problem \eqref{u-fi-ibvp} --- can be extracted from the analysis of the positive half-line problem in~\eqref{vw-hl-ibvp-i}.
-In other words, \textbf{the independent study of the heat equation --- and, importantly, of its nonlinear counterparts --- on the finite interval $(0, \ell)$ becomes redundant in light of the analysis of the corresponding problem on the half-line $(0, \infty)$.} However, in order for the formal decomposition \eqref{fi-hl-dec-i} to be made rigorous, one must prove that there indeed exist functions $a, b$ satisfying the required conditions \eqref{ab-cond}.
+In other words, \textit{the study of the heat equation and its nonlinear counterparts on the finite interval can be carried through the corresponding analysis on the half-line.} However, in order for the formal decomposition \eqref{fi-hl-dec-i} to be made rigorous, one must prove that there indeed exist functions $a, b$ satisfying the required conditions \eqref{ab-cond}.

 In this regard, we note that in \cite{hmy2019-rd} it was shown that for $\breve U_0 \in H^s(0, \infty)$, $h_0 \in H^{\frac{2s+1}{4}}(0, T)$, $\breve F \in C_t([0, T]; H_x^s(0, \infty))$ with $\frac 12 < s <\frac 32$ the solution $\breve U$ to the half-line problem \eqref{Utilde-hl-ibvp} belongs to the space $C_t([0, T]; H_x^s(0, \infty)) \cap C_x([0, \infty); H_t^{\frac{2s+1}{4}}(0, T))$.
 In fact, the validity of that result can easily be extended to $0 \leq s < \frac 32$ (see the proof of estimate (2.80) in \cite{moy2025}).
 Hence, for the interval problem~\eqref{u-fi-ibvp} considered in the present work, we assume that $s\geq 0$ and take $u_0 \in H^s(0, \ell)$, $g_0, h_0 \in H^{\frac{2s+1}{4}}(0, T)$ and $f \in C_t([0, T]; H_x^s(0, \ell))$.
 In addition, by the Sobolev embedding theorem, for $s>\frac 12$ the data must also satisfy the compatibility conditions $u_0(0) = g_0(0)$ and $u_0(\ell) = h_0(0)$.
 Hence, since for $s>\frac 12$ Sobolev functions in $H^s$ are continuous, we deduce the following condition for the nonzero boundary datum of problem~\eqref{q-fi-ibvp}: \eee{ g(0) \equiv g_0(0) - U(0, 0) = u_0(0) - U_0(0) = 0, \quad s>\frac 12. } Moreover, according to the result of \cite{hmy2019-rd} stated above, for any $a \in H^{\frac{2s+1}{4}}(0, T)$ we have $v \in C_t([0, T]; H_x^s(0, \infty)) \cap C_x([0, \infty); H_t^{\frac{2s+1}{4}}(0, T))$ and so any $b$ satisfying \eqref{ab-cond} must belong to $H^{\frac{2s+1}{4}}(0, T)$.
 In turn, once again via \cite{hmy2019-rd}, this implies that $\breve w \in C_t([0, T]; H_x^s(0, \infty)) \cap C_x([0, \infty); H_t^{\frac{2s+1}{4}}(0, T))$ or, equivalently, $w \in C_t([0, T]; H_x^s(-\infty, \ell)) \cap C_x((-\infty, \ell]; H_t^{\frac{2s+1}{4}}(0, T))$.
 Therefore, by the existence of traces for $v, w$ when $s>\frac 12$, we find that $a, b$ must satisfy the conditions \eee{ \quad s>\frac 12. } Note that these conditions are consistent with \eqref{ab-cond} in view of \eqref{g=0}.